Advise Me

 “Most people underestimate the benefits of regular stretching.
 Simple, short, daily stretching routines have a positive impact on pain, stiffness and function,” Wade said.

-Two main types of stretches can help — static stretches and dynamic stretches.
+Two main types of stretching can help — static stretching and dynamic stretching.
 Both can be good parts of your fitness routine.
 Static stretches focus more on building flexibility, while dynamic stretches emphasize mobility.

 “Stretching is generally associated with preparing for physical activity and is often scheduled before and/or after exercise.
 However, it can be an activity all by itself anytime during the day to gain its benefits,” Wade said.
 He explained more about both types of stretches.